cisagov/action-lineage/src/lineage/templates/conflict_template.md

 ## ✅ Pre-approval checklist ##

 Remove any of the following that do not apply.
 If you're unsure about any of these, don't hesitate to ask.
-We're here to help!
+We're here to help!  <!-- markdownlint-disable-line MD013 -->

 - [ ] ✌️ The conflicts in this pull request have been resolved.
 - [ ] *All* future TODOs are captured in issues, which are referenced in code comments.